glass-eel/MentalStateTransfer/README.md

 # MentalStateTransfer
-[1]Author: Ben[/1]
+[^1]Author: Ben[

-[1]Version: v0.14[/1]
+[^1]Version: v0.14

-[1]Date: 06/01/2023[/1]
+[^1]Date: 06/01/2023

-[1]This document sets out the principles, order of authority and rules of the commune.
+[^1]This document sets out the principles, order of authority and rules of the commune.
 Subject to change by the author.
-All new members must agree to this document before taking part in the commune.[/1]
+All new members must agree to this document before taking part in the commune.

 # 0) Definitions
 ## 0.1) Commune
 The commune where the members live and socialise, this can either be a physical location or an online meeting place.
 The commune will most likely be a charity, community interest company or church for tax and legal reasons.